Updated: May 24

 North Georgia Trout Streams

-The trout activity has continued to pick up as waters across the state warm.
-Recent rains have brought the levels of rivers and creeks up causing the trout to spread out.
+The trout fishing has continued to pick up as waters across the state warm.
+The recent rains have brought the water levels of rivers and creeks up causing the trout to spread out.
 Streamers are an excellent way to probe large areas for trout.
-Hatches have begun to pick up around mid-morning along with trout activity.
+Hatches have begun to pick up around mid-morning and with it, the trout activity.
 The best hatches have been happening on the windy days following a passing front.
-Yellow sally's, blue wing olives, and black caddis have been the most prevalent bugs I have seen on the water.
-Size sixteen to eighteen dry flies have been the best imitations when you begin to see the trout rising.
+The hatches of blue wing olives, black caddis, and march browns will shift to yellow sallies, grannom caddis, and quills this month, with sulfurs showing up later into April.
+Size sixteen to eighteen dry flies have been the best imitations when you begin to see the trout rising but, larger patterns will become more effective in coming weeks.
 When things are slow, large nymph patterns (stonefly and caddis) have worked well.
 Many other local fish in streams and rivers will begin their annual spawning ritual so don't overlook egg patterns if suckers and chubs are around.
 The end of the month should see all of these patterns pick up as well as the fishing.
 Not everyday has been best for dry flies.
-Though hatches may be in full swing, the trout are still swinging and missing a fair amount.
+Though hatches may be in full swing, the trout are still swinging and missing on a fair amount of their rises.
 In these situations, adding a dropper or emerger pattern will lead to more hook ups.

 Tailwater Trout Fishing

-The tailwaters of the Chattahoochee and Toccoa and both seeing heavier generation schedules.
-Generation on the Chattahoochee below Lanier has been occurring just about every day.
-Rather than playing the guessing game on when the core will pull water, know that water is typically not pulled on days when rain is in the forecast.
+The tailwaters of the Chattahoochee and Toccoa have both been fishing well with recent stockings.
+Generation on the Chattahoochee below Lanier has changed as the COE is trying a new strategy to limit the peak water generation levels in attempt to improve the quality of the river corridor.
+After generation, the water levels can take a bit longer to reach their lows so be sure to pay closer attention to the Lake Lanier generation schedules and use some additional caution with the new norms.
 If they do pull on these rainy days, it is typically for shorter periods.
 Rainbows have been stocked in the river so expect heavier visitors on the days the river is fishable.
 And as always we highly recommend releasing any of the wild brown trout caught in the river.

-The Striper will begin their heavy run up the lake any day now.
-At the moment they remain very scattered throughout the mid and upper end of the lake.
-Look for the rains over the next week to push these striped bass upstream on the Chestatee River and Chattahoochee River.
-Striper will moving upstream will stage along the deeper outside bends of the main channel and just below creek confluences.
+The Striper have begun their heavy run up the lake.
+While some remain scattered throughout the mid and upper end of the lake, look for the rains over the next week to push these striped bass upstream on the Chestatee River and Chattahoochee River.
+Striper moving upstream will stage along the deeper outside bends of the main channel and just below creek confluences.
 Look for white bass to be mixed in whether your fishing the Chattahoochee, Chestatee, or Etowah River.
 Clousers and other small baitfish imitations will see more action from all species on the river while the larger fly patterns, such as a drunk and disorderly or hollow point, will catch the eye and entice the larger striper.